 Male

 Charlotte has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.

 “The price includes your healthy puppy and a lifetime of support.
-All puppies are microchipped and come with information on enrollment for optional, but strongly recommended, pet insurance.
-No Deposits.
-Puppies matched based on a best-fit basis.
-We do not want our families to feel obligated to take a puppy because of a deposit.”
+All puppies are microchipped and come with information on enrollment for optional, but strongly recommended, pet insurance.”

 Outfoxed Australian Cattle Dogs meets or exceeds our community standards in these areas: